-There are quite a few different ways to join crocheted squares together.
+There are a number of techniques to join crocheted squares together.
 In this tutorial, we'll go over one useful method: a slip stitch.
 Although this demonstration uses afghan squares, you could use this technique to join other things, such as the seams on garments.

 Hold your squares together with the wrong sides facing outward and the right sides facing each other.
 Decide which loops you want to work through.
 You'll get different results, depending on which loops you choose.
-This tutorial works through the outer loops, meaning that when you hold the work facing you, you are working through the front loop of the square closest to you, and the back loop of the square farthest from you.
-If you'd prefer to work through the inner loops, you could do that instead.
-Either method will give you a reasonably sleek join.
-Do not work through all four loops unless you want a hefty (and uncomfortable) join with an obvious ridge on the wrong side where the pieces are joined.
+This tutorial works through the outer loops, meaning that when you hold the work facing you, you are working through the front loop of the square closest to you and the back loop of the square farthest from you.
+If you'd prefer to work through the inner loops, you could do that instead—either method will give you a reasonably sleek join—but do not work through all four loops unless you want a hefty (and uncomfortable) join with an obvious ridge on the wrong side where the pieces are joined.

 Hook your yarn and pull it through the loops on both squares.

-Here's how it looks when you've pulled up your loop.Continue to 5 of 15 below.
+Here's how it looks when you've pulled up your loop.

 Insert your hook into the next set of loops to be worked.
 Grab the yarn with your hook.